opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 * Cloud-Native Security: Ensuring code quality, vulnerability management, and secret detection.
 * Observability: Collecting and visualizing system and application metrics with Prometheus and Grafana.

-By the end of this documentation, you’ll gain a detailed understanding of how each tool was implemented and how the entire pipeline works together to deliver a scalable, secure, and automated deployment workflow on AWS.
+By the end of this project, you’ll gain a detailed understanding of how each tool was implemented and how the entire pipeline works together to deliver a scalable, secure, and automated deployment workflow on AWS.